The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: The Segal conjecture for topological Hochschild homology of

+The homological Singer construction $R_+(H_*(THH(T(n))))$ can be identified using \cite[Thm.
+5.9]{LNR12} as in \eqref{Singer const identification}.
+The identification with the homological Singer construction

-follows from a modification of the proof of ~\cite[Thm.
+as continuous $\mathcal{A}_*$ comodules follows from a modification of the proof of \cite[Thm.
 7.2]{LNR11}.
-This modification is similar to the modification proving the analogous isomorphism for $THH(X(n))$ in Section ~\ref{SectionSinger}.
-One concludes using the (inverse limit) Adams spectral sequence that the map
+This modification is similar to the modification proving the analogous isomorphism \eqref{key iso} for $THH(X(n))$ in Section \ref{SectionSinger}.
+One concludes using the strongly convergent inverse limit Adams spectral sequence that the Tate-valued Frobenius map